ysdn2019/Graduates-List/graduates/amy-cannon.md

 ---
 path: /work/project-name
 graduate: Amy Cannon
-mainimg: /assets/work/cannon_amy_project3_web_main.jpg
+cover: /assets/work/cannon_amy_project3_web_main.jpg
-thumbnailimg: /assets/work/cannon_amy_project3_web_thumbnail.jpg
+thumbnail: /assets/work/cannon_amy_project3_web_thumbnail.jpg
 title: Paperclip
 groupmembers:
-fields: Typography
+category: Typography
 mediumdimensions: Typeface Design
 description: “Paperclip” is a multi-dimensional display typeface.
 Consisting exclusively of upper-case characters, it was modeled (unsurprisingly) after the shape of a traditional paperclip.
 Each character has been multiplied and offset alongside its companion, while disappearing before the point of intersection between layers, allowing for a 3D effect in a 2D design.
 digitallink: